Vartroth/secrets-manager/README.md

-# Docker Secrets Manager for PHP
+# Secrets Manager for PHP

 A robust PHP package for managing Docker secrets and environment variables with caching, flexible configuration, and a clean API.